Bob Carey (American football): Michigan Sports Hall of Fame

 Carey was inducted into the Michigan Sports Hall of Fame in 1990.
 The organization's mission and vision are "to honor the outstanding men and women athletes, amateur and professional, whose skills and deeds bring great honor to the State of Michigan."

+Michigan State University Athletics Hall of Fame

+In 1992 Carey was elected as a charter member of MSU's Athletic Hall of Fame.
+Other Michigan State legends in his class included Magic Johnson, Bubba Smith, Duffy Daugherty, Biggie Munn, Gene Washington and George Webster.
+A total of 30 MSU athletes, coaches and administrators were selected for the honor.

 Later life

 Carey raised a family of four children with his wife Lynn, eventually settling in the Cincinnati, Ohio suburb of Glendale.
 His interest in football continued, and he served as an occasional scout for NFL teams.
 He died after a brief illness in 1988 at age 58.